 MACAULIFFE, William.
 1932.
 Private KEH.
 Discharged 13/04/1919.
 Entitled to British War and Victory Medals.

 MacBEAN, Ian Bryce.
 121. Serjeant KEH.
 Entered France 22/04/1915.
 Commissioned 24/11/1915 as a Second Lieutenant KEH upon return to the Curragh, Ireland.
-Lieutenant Royal Air Force.
+Later served as a Lieutenant, Royal Air Force.
 Address on Medal Index Card when he applied for 1914/15 Star trio is from the Mercantile Club, Durban, South Africa.
 Born in Middlesbrough, Yorkshire, England in 1888 the son of John MacBean and Marion Watt (Hendrie) MacBean and emigrated to Australia.
 Returned to England to enlist from Claremont, Western Australia ('The Daily News' newspaper, Perth, WA 3/02/1916).
 A brother Second Lieutenant Colin Hendrie MacBean, 10th Australian Light Horse, Mentioned in Despatches was born in 1892 in Fairfield, Victoria but grew up in Claremont was KIA 29/08/1915 at Gallipoli.
 Photograph of Ian B. MacBean as a Lieutenant shown in Figure 31.

 MacDONALD, Charles Edward Victor.
 617. Private KEH.
 'A' Squadron.
 Entered France 2/06/1915.
 Anglo-Argentinian Railway staff.
 Awarded the Distinguished Conduct Medal as Corporal (London Gazette 1/1/1918).
 Discharged 19/03/1919.
 Attended third re-union in South America in 1945.
 Entitled to 1914/15 Star trio.